-- In February 2018, the Company received the recommendation of the magistrate judge in Denver, who has recommended that the Company's application to confirm the arbitration award be denied.
-The Company has filed an objection which will request the judge to reject the recommendation and confirm the arbitration award.
-The Government of the State of Sinaloa (the "Sinaloa Government") has taken steps to attempt to bring a resolution to the dispute over the high-grade San José de Gracia gold project.
-Recently, the Sinaloa Government have requested that Goldgroup and DynaUSA resolve their differences through mediation with the Sinaloa Government acting as facilitator to that mediation.
-This process has commenced with meetings between Goldgroup, DynaUSA and the Sinaloa Government.
-Goldgroup expects to find a resolution to this issue in the near-term. - On October 5, 2018 the Company announced that it had closed an agreement with Accendo Banco S.A., Multiple Banking Institution (the "Accendo"), for a USD \$1.8 million secured medium term loan facility (the "Facility").
-The Facility terms are as follows: - Amount USD \$1,800,000; - ➢ Term of 24 months; - Standby Charge of 1.0% per annum on undrawn amounts; - ➢ Interest rate of 15% per annum; - > The interest rate for overdue payments increases to 30% per annum; - Principal and interest must be repaid quarterly.
-The principal is repaid in equal quarterly installments from drawdown with final payment December 2020; - > The credit amount can be requested in any increment with three (3) days notice; and - > Every withdrawal will have a separate Promissory Note and repayment schedule - The initial drawdown of USD \$1,379,185 was used to repay in full the Credipresto SAPI de CV SOFM ENR outstanding loan payable.
-A second drawdown of USD \$420,815 was used for ongoing development work at the Cerro Prieto Project ("Cerro Prieto") and general working capital.
-The Facility is secured against certain assets of the Company including Cerro Prieto. - During the year ended December 31, 2018 the Company was made aware that Republic Metals Corporation, the Company's refiner, filed for Chapter 11 bankruptcy protection.
-The company has approximately 693 ounces of gold at the refiner and is currently assessing the impact of the bankruptcy on the recoverability of the gold. - During the year ended December 31, 2017, the Company entered into an option agreement to purchase a 100% ownership in an additional exploration property in close proximity to the Cerro Prieto mine or \$4,000,000.
-During the second quarter of 2018, the Company commenced extraction and operations on the project and as management determined that operating results, which includes the grade and volume of material mined, were being achieved consistently and there were indicators that these operating results will continue.
-As the option payments are due every six months, the Company amortizes the related payments to depreciation and depletion over the six-month period.
-2019 - On May 14, 2019, the Company announced that it had received a final judgment in the United States District Court for the District of Colorado (the "Court") confirming Goldgroup's previously announced favorable award in the arbitration against DynaUSA, Inc. ("DynaUSA") in the news release dated August 31, 2016.
+- On May 14, 2019, the Company announced that it had received a final judgment in the United States District Court for the District of Colorado (the "Court") confirming Goldgroup's previously announced favorable award in the arbitration against DynaUSA, Inc. ("DynaUSA") in the news release dated August 31, 2016.
 The order accompanying the final judgment, dated May 9, 2019, rejected every argument DynaUSA raised since the favorable result Goldgroup reached in the 2016 arbitration.
 Following the arbitration, DynaUSA filed thousands of pages of briefing and exhibits in an attempt to convince the Court to vacate the arbitration award.
 The May 9th order denied DynaUSA's motion to vacate the award and rejected the recommendation of a United States Magistrate Judge, who had agreed with DynaUSA that the arbitration award should be thrown out.
 In granting Goldgroup's application to confirm the arbitration award, the Court set forth a detailed history of the matter, including DynaUSA's practice of filing similar actions in different forums to reach an outcome it deemed favorable.
 The Court pointed out a jurisdictional ruling from a Denver federal court that was unfavorable to DynaUSA and a later jurisdictional ruling from a Mexico City court that benefitted DynaUSA.
 Because DynaUSA had initiated both of those actions, the Court found DynaUSA's conduct and arguments, in seeking the same determination from two different courts, to be "disingenuous."
 The conflicting rulings DynaUSA received in those actions were, according to the Court, "of its own making."
-The Court's order confirms all of the relief outlined in the August 2016 arbitration award, including DynaUSA having to: pay Goldgroup USD\$403,913.92 in costs and attorney fees; pay Goldgroup USD\$85,613.00 in separate fees and expenses; and pay DynaResource de Mexico,

-S.A. de C.V. ("DynaMexico")-an entity in which Goldgroup owns a 50% equity interest-USD\$1,044,952.46 for various legal and other expenses that DynaUSA improperly caused DynaMexico to incur.

-- On June 28, 2019 the Company announced that Keith Piggott had retired as Chairman, President and Chief Executive Officer of the Company effective June 26, 2019, to further other interests and will continue to serve as a Director of the Company.
-At this time Anthony Balic, the Company's CFO was appointed Interim CEO as the Company assesses the vacancy in the position. - On July 31, 2019 the Company helds its Annual General Meeting of Shareholders. - On November 5, 2019 the Company announced that Keith Piggott and Harry Burgess had resigned from the Board of Directors pursuant to the Company's Majority Voting Policy. - During the period ended December 31,2019, the Company abandoned the El Mozo and another Ecuador project due to delays in obtaining the environmental permit and the political uncertainty in the Azuay province.
+The Court's order confirms all of the relief outlined in the August 2016 arbitration award, including DynaUSA having to: pay Goldgroup USD\$403,913.92 in costs and attorney fees; pay Goldgroup USD\$85,613.00 in separate fees and expenses; and pay DynaResource de Mexico, S.A. de C.V. ("DynaMexico")-an entity in which Goldgroup owns a 50% equity interest-USD\$1,044,952.46 for various legal and other expenses that DynaUSA improperly caused DynaMexico to incur. - On June 28, 2019 the Company announced that Keith Piggott had retired as Chairman, President and Chief Executive Officer of the Company effective June 26, 2019, to further other interests and will continue to serve as a Director of the Company.
+At this time Anthony Balic, the Company's CFO was appointed Interim CEO as the Company assesses the vacancy in the position. - On July 31, 2019 the Company held its Annual General Meeting of Shareholders. - On November 5, 2019 the Company announced that Keith Piggott and Harry Burgess had resigned from the Board of Directors pursuant to the Company's Majority Voting Policy. - During the period ended December 31, 2019, the Company abandoned the El Mozo and another Ecuador project due to delays in obtaining the environmental permit and the political uncertainty in the Azuay province.